Loading...

 Stay Hydrated

-Drink plenty of water before and after consuming marshmallows to help regulate blood sugar levels.
+Drink plenty of water before and after consuming marshmallows.
+Proper hydration can help in maintaining stable blood sugar levels.

 Monitor Blood Sugar Levels

-Keep track of your blood sugar levels to understand how marshmallows affect you specifically and adjust your diet accordingly.
+Keep track of your blood sugar levels before and after consuming marshmallows to understand their impact and adjust your strategies accordingly.

 healthspan-mbl